‘We all thought that he would be the one’

 Play after play, there Dickey went, flying past his defender only to see the ball flutter to the ground behind him.

-He was just a scrawny seventh-grader at Lockett Junior High School in Houston.
+He was just a scrawny seventh-grader at Lockett Junior High in Houston.
 But Dickey, frustrated by the wasted sprints and underthrown passes, flung a perfect spiral back to the line of scrimmage.
 His coach demanded to know who threw the ball.
 His teammates cowered and pointed.
-Dickey, thinking he would be in trouble, fessed up.
+Dickey, thinking he was in trouble, fessed up.

 “From now on,” his coach told him, “you’re the quarterback.”

 The son of a pastor and nurse, Dickey grew up in Independence Heights, the first Black town in Texas before it later became part of Houston’s Fourth Ward.
-Dickey could throw accurately with both hands, the stories went, had track star speed and an IQ in the 130s.
+Dickey could throw accurately with both hands, the stories went, had track-star speed and an IQ in the 130s.

 But it was his arm strength that inspired the most awe.
-Joe Gilliam Sr., a former assistant coach at Tennessee State and the father of the Pittsburgh Steelers quarterback Joe Gilliam Jr., said Dickey could accurately fire the ball 70 yards.
+Joe Gilliam Sr., a former assistant coach at Tennessee State and the father of Pittsburgh Steelers quarterback Joe Gilliam Jr., said Dickey could accurately fire the ball 70 yards.
 Dickey once told his cousin, Malik Rasheed, that the farthest he could hurl it was “97 yards.”

 Why not just round up to 100?

-“He would tell me all the time," Rasheed says: "‘My ball would always fall three yards short.’”
+“He would tell me all the time,” Rasheed says, “ ‘My ball would always fall three yards short.’ ”

 At Booker T. Washington High, Dickey became a legend of Houston’s Prairie View Interscholastic League, which has produced six Pro Football Hall of Famers.
 Karl Douglas, who would later turn pro, was in ninth grade at a nearby school when his coach took him to see Dickey play.
 Dickey was the last player to run out on the field — and the only one not wearing a helmet, Douglas recalls, wanting everyone to remember his face.
 Then he watched Dickey calmly walk up behind his center and address the opposing defense: “Good evening, line.”

 On the first play of the game, Douglas says, Dickey scrambled left, pointed over his shoulder to his right, pivoted his hips and threw a bomb for a touchdown.
-On the subsequent two-point conversion, Douglas says, Dickey fired a pass into the back of the end zone and ran toward the sidelines, clapping before the ball was even caught.
+On the subsequent two-point conversion, Douglas says, Dickey fired a pass into the back of the end zone and ran toward the sideline, clapping before the ball was even caught.

 “Some people saw some cockiness in him.
 To others, it was confidence,” Douglas says.
 “He was smooth as Tennessee whiskey, no doubt.”

 In Dickey’s time, few college football programs outside of the Big Ten were willing to recruit Black players.
-Most found themselves at historically Black colleges and universities in the Deep South: Grambling, Tennessee State, Jackson State, Florida A&M. Those schools routinely sent talent to the NFL, but players in “thinking” positions like quarterback, middle linebacker and center usually had to accept that they would need to change positions at the next level.
+Most found themselves at historically Black colleges and universities in the Deep South: Grambling, Tennessee State, Jackson State, Florida A&M. Those schools routinely sent talent to the NFL, but players in “thinking” positions such as quarterback, middle linebacker and center usually had to accept that they would need to change positions at the next level.

 Dickey wound up at Tennessee State, where legendary coach John Merritt taught him the prayer that would become his nickname.
 Dickey would deliver it before every game, firing up the team through a 24-game winning streak.

 “He wasn’t going to let us lose,” says Humphrey, his teammate.
-“If we needed him, we just call on ‘The Lord’s Prayer.’"
+“If we needed him, we just call on ‘The Lord’s Prayer.’ ”

 One of those moments occurred in Dickey’s sophomore season, in 1965, when Tennessee State trailed Southern, 36-7, at halftime.
 Dickey threw four touchdowns, including one for 62 yards, as the Tigers scored 33 points in just 26 minutes to complete a comeback victory.
-Down in Louisiana, James “Shack” Harris was playing quarterback that day for Grambling, Southern’s rival, when, Harris recalls, the Grambling public address announcer provided the final score of the Tennessee State game: “Eldridge Dickey, 40.
-Southern, 36.”
+Down in Louisiana, James “Shack” Harris was playing quarterback that day for Grambling, Southern’s rival, when, Harris recalls, the Grambling public address announcer provided the final score of the Tennessee State game: “Eldridge Dickey 40, Southern 36.”

-“He could do it all,” says Harris, who in 1969, with the Buffalo Bills, became the first Black quarterback to open the season as his team’s starter.
+“He could do it all,” says Harris, who in 1969 with the Buffalo Bills became the first Black quarterback to open the season as his team’s starter.
 “He was smart.
 He was a playmaker when the game was on the line.
 He was like Steve McNair.
-He had eyes in the back of his head. ...
+He had eyes in the back of his head. . . .
 I thought he was going to light the NFL up.”

 Tennessee State won two Black college titles under Dickey, who threw for 6,523 yards and 67 touchdowns in his college career.
-Standing-room-only crowds violated safety codes to watch him tap dance about the field in his white shoes.
+Standing-room-only crowds violated safety codes to watch him tap-dance about the field in his white shoes.
 During a game against Central State in Wilberforce, Ohio, the Raiders’ Davis even came to watch, the first of multiple scouting trips.

 “Everybody I talked to said Al looked at him as a pure talent,” football historian and researcher Lloyd Vance says.
 “He saw a guy that could move and do so many things.”